ZSci/BillSplitter/README.md

 # BillSplitter
-A CLI based util for splitting bills
+v1: A CLI based util for splitting bills
+v2: Textfile input for ease of access